 Material Voices is accompanied by a fully-illustrated colour catalogue published by Joslyn Art Museum, and will be available in the Museum Shop.

-The exhibition is generously supported by Partners in Art, The United States Consulate General in Toronto, The Jack Weinbaum Family Foundation, and the Canada Council for the Arts.
+The exhibition is generously supported by Partners in Art, The United States Consulate General in Toronto and The Jack Weinbaum Family Foundation.

 About the artist